MrMole96/MrMole96/README.md

 - <a href="https://selleo.com/blog/why-choose-react-native-for-your-mobile-tech-stack">Why Choose React Native For Your Mobile Tech Stack?</a>
 - <a href="https://selleo.com/blog/react-native-vs-flutter-the-ultimate-comparison">React Native vs Flutter: The Ultimate Comparison</a>
+- <a href="https://selleo.com/blog/mobile-software-development-trends-to-know-in-2021">Mobile Software Development Trends To Know In 2021</a>